tastyigniter/docs/advanced/localization.md

 While language packs downloaded from the **Browse Languages** page of the admin interface may usually provide translations for all recommended extensions bundled with TastyIgniter, as a rule, they will not cover any third party extensions that you may have installed.
 Developers are responsible for providing and maintaining translations of their extensions.

 So before you install a third-party extension, you should check to make sure it includes translations for each language pack you have installed.
-If you find that an extension doesn’t support a language you need, please contact the developer directly and arrange to have the necessary translations added.
+If you find that an extension doesn't support a language you need, please contact the developer directly and arrange to have the necessary translations added.